Anderson .Paak: 2020–2023: Silk Sonic and Justice

-On February 13, 2022, Paak was a special guest (on drums) alongside fellow American rapper 50 Cent at the Super Bowl LVI Halftime Show, which featured performances from fellow American rappers Dr. Dre, Snoop Dogg, Eminem, Kendrick Lamar, and Mary J. Blige.
+On February 13, 2022, Paak was a special guest (on drums) at the Super Bowl LVI halftime show, which featured performances from fellow American rappers Dr. Dre, Snoop Dogg, Eminem, Kendrick Lamar, Mary J. Blige, and 50 Cent.
+In 2023, Paak announced his fifth album, Justice.

+2024–present: Divorce and Why Lawd?

+In January 2024, Anderson .Paak filed for divorce from his wife, Jae Lin Chang.
+The couple cited "irreconcilable differences" as the reason for the split, as reported in court documents obtained by Us Weekly.
+This marked a difficult period for the musician, who had been married to Chang for several years.

+Despite the personal challenges, Paak continued to make strides in his music career.
+On June 7, 2024, he and his collaborator Knxwledge, under the name NxWorries, released their second studio album, Why Lawd?.
+The album was released physically on June 7, 2024, by Stones Throw Records, and was made available digitally on June 14, 2024.
+The album received critical acclaim for its fusion of neo-soul, jazz, and hip-hop, continuing the duo's reputation for creating unique and innovative sounds.

+In May 2025, he collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey".

 Personal life

-Paak met his wife, Jaylyn, a music student from South Korea, while she was in college.
+Paak met his wife, Jae Lin Chang, a music student from South Korea, while she was in college.
 In 2011, prior to being a successful working musician, Paak was working at a marijuana farm in Santa Barbara.
 He was dismissed without warning and became homeless with his wife and infant son.
 The couple had a second son in 2017.

-Paak confirmed during an interview with The Breakfast Club that this is his second marriage, but that "Jaylyn is the one that matters."
+In 2017, Paak confirmed during an interview with The Breakfast Club that this is his second marriage, but that "Jaylyn is the one that matters".
+In January 2024, Paak filed for divorce after thirteen years of marriage.

-Paak has a tattoo on his chest, depicting Stevie Wonder, Aretha Franklin, James Brown, Prince, and Miles Davis, and a tattoo on his arm with the text, "When I’m gone please don’t release any posthumous albums or songs with my name attached.
-Those were just demos and never intended to be heard by the public.”
+Paak has a tattoo on his chest, depicting Stevie Wonder, Aretha Franklin, James Brown, Prince, and Miles Davis, and a tattoo on his arm with the text, "When I'm gone please don't release any posthumous albums or songs with my name attached.
+Those were just demos and never intended to be heard by the public".